enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 So here's what you can take away from this:

+- Cut down features to streamline your app
+- If you can't cull features, don't hide critical ones behind gestures
-- Don't use hamburger menus
+- Don't use hamburger menus (you're not McDonald's)
+- Be accessible
+- Be animated, not crazy
-- Less words.
-Good
+- Less text, more meaning
-- Stick to platform conventions
+- Pop-ups = annoying = higher chance of uninstall
+- Use those extra minutes to write good release notes instead of checking social media
 - Don't listen to your users.
 Watch them
-- Be accessible
-- Write good release notes or we will kill you
+- Stick to platform conventions

 It’s easy to forget who we’re designing for when they’re not there.
 So here’s a simple tip: test your app with your near and dear.
 If you’re building a B2B app, ask yourself: “Do I actually want to use this myself?”